 I hear that National Lottery players have empowered bat conservation in Co.
 Limerick?

 That’s correct.
-Bat Rehabilitation Ireland (BRI) is proud to have emerged as a vital force for the protection and understanding of Irish bats and this has been aided by the support of National Lottery players.
-With Good Causes funding, we have expanded our reach, not only helping wildlife but also engaging the local community and breaking down myths about bats.
+Bat Rehabilitation Ireland (BRI) is proud to have emerged as a vital force for the protection and understanding of Irish bats.
+Thanks to part-funding from National Lottery players through the Heritage Council, we have expanded our reach, not only helping wildlife but also engaging the local community and breaking down myths about bats.
 Our charity’s work is vital for conservation, but it also shows how small acts can make things possible!

 How does a National Lottery player’s contribution help a Good Cause?